railsgirls-taiwan/railsgirls-taiwan.github.io/_posts/2013-10-09-rg-taipei2nd-cfs-en.markdown

 1. Silver Sponsor $30,000 NTD

-＊ 5-minutes Lightning Talk
+* 5-minutes Lightning Talk.
-＊ Company name and logo on the website.
+* Company name and logo on the website.
-＊ Company write-up on the website (200 words).
+* Company write-up on the website (200 words).
-＊ Company poster at workshop.
+* Company poster at workshop.
-＊ Company souvenir at workshop.
+* Company souvenir at workshop.
-＊ Display sponsor logo during breaks.
+* Display sponsor logo during breaks.

 2. Bronze Sponsor $15,000 NTD

-＊ Company name and logo on the website.
+* Company name and logo on the website.
-＊ Company write-up on the website (150 words).
+* Company write-up on the website (150 words).
-＊ Company poster at workshop.
+* Company poster at workshop.
-＊ Company souvenir at workshop.
+* Company souvenir at workshop.
-＊ Display sponsor logo during breaks.
+* Display sponsor logo during breaks.

 3. Supporter Sponsor $10,000 NTD

-＊ Company name and logo on the website.
+* Company name and logo on the website.

 4. Individual Sponsor $1000

-＊ Name on the website.
+* Name on the website.

 If you have any questions or interested in sponsorship, please email to <contact@railsgirls.tw> or contact us directly at [our facebook fans page](https://www.facebook.com/railsgirlstw).